amb26/ponder/content/wip/2025-09-26-this-week's-reactive-chats.md

 in the [2012 Bainomugisha review](https://soft.vub.ac.be/Publications/2012/vub-soft-tr-12-13.pdf) as being the only reactive system supporting both glitch freedom and bidirectional relations.
 Cooper & Krishnamurthi's
 2006 [FrTime paper](http://static.cs.brown.edu/~sk/Publications/Papers/Published/ck-frtime/paper.pdf) is likely another
-example, since the review is probably in error as this just this capability is advertised in section 3.5 on Cycles.
+example, since the review is probably in error as just this capability is advertised in section 3.5 on Cycles.

 I don't find either of those systems' support for bidirectional relations fully satisfactory.
 I'd prefer a Fabrik-type system which computes just the portion of dataflow relevant for a particular update and which pushes the description of